Dallas Wings vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Wings Moneyline and ATS Records

-- The Wings have gone 14-7 in games they were listed as the moneyline favorite (winning 66.7% of those games).
+- The Wings have won 63.6% of the games this season when they were the moneyline favorite (14-8).

-- In games they have played as a moneyline favorite with odds of -275 or shorter, the Wings have a record of 2-3 (40%).
+- When they have played as a moneyline favorite with odds of -350 or shorter, the Wings have a 2-3 record (winning 40% of their games).

-- Dallas has 17 wins in 31 games against the spread this year.
+- Dallas has won twice ATS (2-3) as a 7.5-point favorite or more this year.

-- The Wings have an implied moneyline win probability of 73.3% in this contest.
+- The implied moneyline probability in this matchup gives the Wings a 77.8% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.